TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/cluster-runtimeissues.md

 * **Is is possible to restore a cluster?**

-  If cluster is deleted, it cannot be restored by design.
+  If a cluster is deleted, it cannot be restored by design.
 Instead, a new cluster should be created.